stolostron/library-go/SECURITY.md

+[comment]: # ( Copyright Contributors to the Open Cluster Management project )

 # Security Response

-If you've found a security issue that you'd like to disclose confidentially please contact Red Hat's Product Security team.
+If you find a security issue that you want to address confidentially, contact the Red Hat product Security team.
 Details at https://access.redhat.com/security/team/contact